tytydraco/yessleep/out/The_Investigation_of_a_Fallen_Angel_in_Montreal_My_Last_Case.md

 "Of course!"
 She nearly yelled, frantically looking through her purse for something.

-She then stopped and turned back towards me, now holding something in her hands.
+I have to admit, the hair on my arms started standing up.
+She was so confident.
+Then she stopped rummaging through her purse and turned back towards me, now holding something in her hands.

 \*\*\*\*\*\*\*\*\*\*